 Suncrisp Apple Tree Care

+Use an organic mulch around the root zone of the tree to keep in moisture and prevent weeds.
+Fertilize the apple trees in spring with a balanced food.
+Once trees start to bear, they need a higher nitrogen feed.
+Prune apples annually when plants are dormant to keep an open vase-like shape, remove dead or diseased wood and develop sturdy scaffold branches.
+Water in the growing season, deeply once every seven to ten days.
+To keep water at the root zone, make a little barrier or berm around the plant with soil.
 Watch for pests and disease and apply sprays or systemic treatments as needed.
-Most trees will begin bearing in 2 to 5 years.
+Most trees will begin bearing in two to five years.
 Fruit is ripe when it comes off the tree easily and has a nice peachy blush.
-Store your harvest in the refrigerator or a cool basement, cellar or unheated garage.
+Store your harvest in the refrigerator or a cool basement, cellar, or unheated garage.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Bonnie Grant is a professional landscaper with a Certification in Urban Gardening.
 She has been gardening and writing for 15 years.
 A former professional chef, she has a passion for edible landscaping.